-The Company is in the process of reorganizing the business into operating segments on a geographical basis; however, separate discrete financial information is not yet available or regularly reviewed by the chief operating decision maker to make decisions on how to allocate resources and assess performance at such a level.
-As a result, there has been no change in the Company's identification of operating segments as of December 31, 2009 and through the date the financial statements were issued.
-The Company believes that this change may take place during its fiscal year 2010.
+The Company is in the process of reorganizing the business into operating segments on a geographical basis; however, separate discrete financial information is not yet available to be used by the chief operating decision maker to make decisions on how to allocate resources and assess performance at such a level.
+As a result, there has been no change in the Company's identification of operating segments as of March 31, 2010 and through the date the financial statements were issued.
+The Company believes that this change will take place during the current calendar year.